junxit/us-congress-bills-116/bill.md

 ## § 4.
 Grant program authorized

 - **(a)** *Authorization*
-  - **(1)** *In general* From the amounts made available under section 9 and not reserved under section 3 for a fiscal year, the Secretary shall award grants in accordance with subsection (b) to eligible entities to develop or implement plans to improve diversity and reduce or eliminate racial or socioeconomic isolation in covered schools.
+  - **(1)** *In general* From the amounts made available under section 10 and not reserved under section 3 for a fiscal year, the Secretary shall award grants in accordance with subsection (b) to eligible entities to develop or implement plans to improve diversity and reduce or eliminate racial or socioeconomic isolation in covered schools.
-  - **(2)** *Types of grants* The Secretary may, in any fiscal year, award under paragraph (1)—
+  - **(2)** *Types of grants* The Secretary may, in any fiscal year, award—
     - **(A)** planning grants to carry out the activities described in section 6(a);
     - **(B)** implementation grants to carry out the activities described in section 6(b); or
     - **(C)** both such planning grants and implementation grants.